dreambottle/R11-psp-english/README.md

 <br>
 Chronology (init.bin): No.
 <br>
 Menus (BOOT.BIN): Partial.
-Need translation help, because these strings are different from the PC version.
+Need translation help here, because these strings are different from the PC version.
 HOME menu - Yes.
 <br>
-Font (FONT00.FOP): Autotrimmed by 2px.
-Wrote repackaging scripts to potentially replace the font.
+Font (FONT00.FOP): Tweaked glyph widths (kerning).
+Most EN glyphs are brightened and sharpened.

 How To Use This
 -----------